 RMB is not a freely convertible currency.
 The State Administration of Foreign Exchange, under the authority of the People's Bank of China, controls the conversion of RMB into foreign currencies.
 The value of RMB is subject to changes in central government policies and to international economic and political developments affecting supply and demand in the China Foreign Exchange Trading System market.
-The cash and cash equivalents of the Group included aggregated amounts of RMB1,114,076 and RMB137,106 denominated in RMB as of December 31, 2019 and 2020, respectively.
+The cash and cash equivalents, restricted cash and short-term investments of the Group included aggregated amounts of RMB966,897 and RMB1,106,546 denominated in RMB as of December 31, 2020 and 2021, respectively.